ttu/ruuvitag-sensor/README.md

 state = sensor.state
 ```

-If site-packages is in python path then ruuvitag_sensor can be used from commmand line:
+ruuvitag_sensor can be used from commmand line.
+It is likely that you will need admin permissions for list command.

 ```
 $ python ruuvitag_sensor -l